This statement describes how Transtrend B.V. (“we”) processes your personal data.

-We process your personal data based on your consent that you gave by filling out and sending the relevant form.
-You have the right to withdraw your consent and you can unsubscribe from our mailing list at any time by contacting us, or by replying to one of the e-mails you receive from us.
+We process your personal data based on your consent that you gave by filling out and sending the form and the subsequent confirmation of your subscription.
+You have the right to withdraw your consent and you can unsubscribe from our mailing list at any time by contacting us, or by making use of the ‘opt-out’ possibility at the bottom of each mailing.

 We will store your data until you withdraw your consent or as long as relevant to stay in contact with you.

 A cookie is a file that is sent from a website and is saved by your browser to your computer's hard drive.
 Cookies are used by us to store data linked to the use of our website.
-These data can be read and written by us when you visit our website.
-You will find further information regarding how to switch cookies on or off or delete them in the instructions and/or using your browser's Help function.
+This data can be read and written by us when you visit our website.
+You will find further information regarding how to switch cookies on or off or delete them by using your browser's Help function.